Tips of SEO Ranking Factor #1

 3. Speed it up

-1. Directly: Google reps have stated that page speed has a direct impact on rankings for a certain percentage of queries (only 1% in 2010).
+We know that faster websites are good, but page speed has two mechanisms by which to influence rankings:- Directly: Google reps have stated that page speed has a direct impact on rankings for a certain percentage of queries (only 1% in 2010).

-2. Secondary: As page speed affects usage, it can have a secondary effect on user satisfaction.
+- Secondary: As page speed affects usage, it can have a secondary effect on user satisfaction.
 A frustrated user waiting too long for a page to load can often return to search results.

 Source: NYTimes